How Much to Tile a Bathroom?

 Granite Tiles Cost

-Granite is perfect for decorating spaces with a rustic atmosphere.
+Granite is a premium choice for bathroom, perfect for decorating spaces with a rustic atmosphere.
 It comes in a variety of colours and styles and is attractive, sturdy, and versatile.

 It's ideal for baths because it's stain and moisture resistant.
 These tiles normally cost around £55-£100 per m2.